wodby/docker4drupal/README.md

 ## Logs

-To get logs of the container run:
+To get logs from a container simply run (skip the last param to get logs form all the containers):
 ```
 $ docker-compose logs [service]
 ```